Copyright © 2002 jsd

 Here’s a parable: Once upon a time, some folks who misunderstood the distinction between g@L and δg(r, M) decided to build a swimming pool.
 It was 50 feet across.
 They wanted the rim of the pool to be horizontal, but they constructed it to be perpendicular to δg(r, M) rather than to g@L, based on careful astronomical observations.
 As a result, one side was just over one inch too high, measured relative to the water.
 This looked really terrible.
 The point of the story is that in accordance with the laws of physics, the water distributed itself according to g=gE=g@L, not δg(r, M).

-To summarize: in practical terrestrial applications, gravity is not equal to GM/r2.
+To summarize: in practical terrestrial applications, the gravitational acceleration is not equal to GM/r2.
 In addition to the GM/r2 term it includes the centrifugal term and various smaller corrections.
 This result does not depend on any sophisticated notions of modern physics.
 In particular, we do not need to invoke Einstein’s principle of equivalence (although we could).
 Instead we are depending on basic, practical, operational notions of horizontal, vertical, up/down, and gravity – notions that predate Einstein and predate Newton by thousands of years.

 On the other side of the same coin, our approach is entirely consistent with modern physics notions.
 We say that g means gE, and and includes all contributions to the acceleration of the reference frame, relative to free fall.
 This is as it should be in accordance with Einstein’s principle of equivalence, which asserts that a gravitational field is locally indistinguishable from acceleration of the reference frame.